Create Your New Career in Energy Management OR Water Conservation Technician! All Online!

 Our two-year degrees offer fully online courses, (which means you never need to set foot on our campus) in addition to providing hands-on skills with “real world” field projects and cultivating employment opportunities with local/regional employers.

-More good news - We are bringing our Controls Option online as well!
-Our controls option develops skills in the above Energy Management defined skill set and then overlays digital Building Controls courses that help to automate building systems which means they run more efficiently.
+More good news - We Have brought our Controls Option online as well!
+Our controls option develops skills in the above Energy Management defined skill set and then overlays digital Building Controls courses that provide students with the knowledge to manage and troubleshoot building automation systems to run more effectively.

 The Water Conservation Technician Program trains individuals to evaluate water use patterns; develop, implement, market and maintain conservation programs; perform public outreach; recommend water efficiency techniques; integrate alternative water sources, and perform systems analysis to solve problems.

 Don't wait to get into this program and find that degree that matches your environmental ethic!
-We are taking applications for fall term 2019 classes now!!
+We are taking applications for classes now!!
+Some classes require previous coursework and are offered sequentially.
+Check with the Program Coordinator, or 541-463-6160.

 EWEB Scholarships donated by

 Additional Scholarships are available through the American Public Power Association.
-DEED Funding for Students as Paid Interns.
+DEED Funding for Students.
 Check it out!!!

 - $4,000 plus up to $1,000 in travel funds to attend an applicable conference.